ModelledCitizen/project-plebiscite/README.md

 # Project Plebiscite

-Do voters live near each other?
-Let's use the Census to learn more about voting behavior.
+Using the Census & neural nets to learn more about voting behavior.

 ## Description & Questions
 This is a project I completed as an undergraduate.
 I combined US Census data at the block level with individual entries in the voter file, and used regression and an MLP neural net to investigate two concepts: